Best Bike Lock of 2026: Strong and Practical

 These are easy to carry wrapped around your seat post or thrown in a bag.
 And their length and flexibility mean you can lock your bike to a wide range of different objects.

-However, these chains will definitely be no more than 12 mm thick (even a 12 mm chain is pushing it a bit), and are not as secure as good u-locks.
+However, these chains will be less than 12 mm thick (I would say 10 mm is probably the limit for most people) and are not as secure as good u-locks.
 Plus, they're still much heavier than u-locks.

 Stationary Chains